 We know this to be true because case review round-ups do decent traffic, and it’s clear that a lot of smartphone owners are (understandably) keen to make sure their investment remains in tip-top condition throughout its life.
 Given that so many phones have glass backs now (to facilitate wireless charging) they’re more vulnerable to drop damage than ever before; even the slightest knock can shatter that delicate glass, despite assurances from handset makers that it’s tough enough to withstand accidental falls.

 Despite the massive market for cases, they’re not all created equal.
 Many of the cheap TPU cases you see on eBay and elsewhere will protect against scratches and minor bumps but won’t stop serious damage, and they’re often ill-fitting and yellow over time.
-At the other end of the scale, we have official cases which are often cheap to make but cost the earth thanks to the manufacturer’s mark-up (yes Apple, we’re talking about you).
+At the other end of the scale, we have official cases that are often cheap to make but cost the earth thanks to the manufacturer’s mark-up (yes Apple, we’re talking about you).

-Then we have the premium third-party sector, which is growing all of the time as more and more companies realise that people are prepared to pay top dollar for quality cases to protect their phone.
+Then we have the premium third-party sector, which is growing all of the time as more and more companies realize that people are prepared to pay top dollar for quality cases to protect their phone.
 One such firm is Dutch company Mujjo, which produces amazing quality leather cases for the world’s most popular phones.
 We got the chance to sit down with Managing Director Remy Nagelmaeker for a chat about what makes Mujjo’s products so special.

 Can you tell us how your company was started?